ENCODE-DCC/encoded/docs/front-end-overview.md

 An unfortunate name collision — React itself has a [context object](https://facebook.github.io/react/docs/context.html).
 You can think of React contexts as props sharable by a component and any of its children without passing them explicitly.

-The overall paradigm of React: components send props to their child components, which send props to _their_ child components and so on.
+The overall React way has components sending props to their child components, which send props to _their_ child components and so on.
 Data explicitly follows the hierarchy of components.
 Each component can pass through any or all props it receives to its children, and can generate new props for its children.

 Now imagine you had a component that relies on data kept in its grandparent, but the parent has no use for this data.
 Without React context, the grandparent would pass this data as props to the parent, which would then pass these props it didn’t use to this component — not so bad perhaps at this scale.
 But imagine a taller hierarchy, where a distant leaf component needs data from its great-great-great-great-grandparent.
 Now every generation of components between them has to pass those props through even though they had no interest in these props themselves.